-Restorative justice is a response to harmful incidents that seeks the direct inclusion of all involved in efforts to meaningfully address the harm and foster renewed relationships.
-Drawing on the work of Canada’s original restorative justice pioneers and best practices around the globe, this national training event will deliver the essential skills of convening harm-focused dialogue processes within community, organizational and educational settings.
-This is a highly interactive workshop where participants will practice and gain confidence in facilitating a model of dialogue that is participant driven, culturally sensitive and empowering for all involved.
+Restorative justice is a response to harmful incidents that seeks the direct inclusion of all involved.
+The goal is to meaningfully address the harm and foster renewed relationships.
+Drawing on the work of Canada’s original restorative justice pioneers and best practices around the globe, this training will deliver the essential skills of convening harm-focused dialogue processes within community, organizational, and educational settings.
+This is a highly interactive workshop where participants will practice and gain confidence in facilitating a model of dialogue that is participant-driven, culturally sensitive, and empowering for all involved.

-This 3-day training is offered in partnership with the Fraser Region Community Justice Initiatives.
+This special three-day training is offered in partnership with the Fraser Region Community Justice Initiatives.

 About This Workshop